 Whole Foods Market has about 476 stores as on 20 January, 2019.
 California has the most number of Whole Foods market locations with 88 stores, followed by Texas and Massachusetts.

-Kroger KR 24,3 +0,3 +1,4% has 4,064 stores in the country which makes them the second largest retailer.
-They seem to be the only chain able to give Amazon-backed Whole Foods a competition when it comes to number of stores, after Walmart.
+There are a total of 3,514 Kroger Company KR 29.1 +0.1 +0.4% stores in the United States (as of December 31, 2019), which makes them the second largest retailer after Walmart.
+They seem to be the only chain able to give Amazon-backed Whole Foods a competition when it comes to number of stores.